 We’ve told you plenty how your chances of hearing loss increase as you age.
 (Here’s one example.)
 That’s why this recommendation, from the American Speech-Language-Hearing Association, makes sense.

-For more information about hearing loss and why it’s important to be proactive about treating it, visit our new Hearing Journey tool.
+For more information about hearing loss and why it’s important to be proactive about treating it, visit our Hearing Journey page.
 It’s got answers to a ton of your questions, whether you’re just starting to wonder if you have hearing loss or are actively searching for help.

 Join our community of Starkey Blog subscribers